Italian Motorcycle Brands

 Malanca Logo

 Italian engineer Mario Malanca founded a small business producing motorcycle parts and gave it his name.
 By 1956, he had matured into motorcycle manufacturing and produced his first model.
-Having conquered the domestic market, Malanca began targeting markets in Asia and the Americas.
+Having conquered the domestic market, Malanca began targeting Asian and American markets.
 In 1980, the brand switched to producing motorcycles with powerful powertrains.
 However, the process of developing new modifications was delayed.
 In 1986, unable to withstand the competition, the brand ceased to exist.

 Throughout the production period, the company was accompanied by a simple and easy-to-remember emblem – the product of a very successful design solution.
-The inscription of the brand was inscribed on the background of three vertical stripes of the Italian flag, made with the right slope.
+The brand’s inscription was inscribed on the background of three vertical stripes of the Italian flag, made with the right slope.
 All the letters were capitalized and made with thin bezels, which ensured clear visualization.
-The colors of the logo form the perception of free space as a place to realize creative ideas, consistency, and unlimited perspectives of the company.
+The logo’s colors form the perception of free space as a place to realize creative ideas, consistency, and unlimited perspectives of the company.
 The ShyFoundry SFPortabello Shaded font was slightly redesigned and given a new attractive shape.
-Under the first letter of the brand name, there is an inscription in small print – made in Italy.
+Under the first letter of the brand name, there is a small print inscription made in Italy.

 MAS